 - 4.1.1 The District has been given legislative authority to control non-point source pollution.
 The most common non-point pollution which impacts groundwater in the District is nitrates which originate from agronomic applications and livestock waste.
 The District administers a groundwater monitoring program to track trends and changes in nitrates.
-The wells used in the annual water quality data collection are determined by the District. - 4.1.2 The groundwater quality results will be determined annually by collecting groundwater samples from a network of irrigation wells and/or dedicated groundwater observation wells and comparing groundwater contaminant levels to historical measurements previously taken from those wells.
+The wells used in the annual water quality data collection are to be collected randomly and in a statistically variable method as determined by the District. - 4.1.2 The groundwater quality results will be determined annually by collecting groundwater samples from a network of irrigation wells and/or dedicated groundwater observation wells and comparing groundwater contaminant levels to historical measurements previously taken from those wells.
 If and when a monitored well fails or is decommissioned by the owner, the District will attempt to find a replacement well to monitor in close proximity to the decommissioned well to preserve network integrity.